Infant formula shortage expected to continue through the summer

 Don’t buy more formula than you need.
 The shortage is affecting families who are already navigating the stress of parenting during a pandemic.
 It can be tempting to buy as much formula as possible right now, but the AAP suggests buying no more than a 10-14 day supply to help improve shortages.

-David said there needs to be more done to prevent a shortage like this in the future.
-She said we need to rethink what a supply chain should look like and what its function is.
+David said more needs to be done to prevent a similar shortage in the future.
+She said we need to rethink what a supply chain should look like, and what its function is.

 “If we want to be sure that there is always enough baby formula, there needs to be building in some redundancies and deliberately adding things that are going to add cost to the supply chain,” said David.
-“But, would hopefully prevent if there is a crisis if there is a single point of failure.”
+“But [it] would hopefully prevent [a shortage] if there is a crisis, if there is a single point of failure.”

-David said this would include things like building additional capacity built, having production capacity that would go unused.
+David said this would include things like building additional production capacity that could go unused.
 It might also mean that there would have to be additional suppliers and the ability to get raw materials quickly.
-That could mean a stockpile or again additional capacity at those suppliers.
+That could mean a stockpile, or again additional capacity at those suppliers.

-David said there is not a lot of motivation for any of the big producers to do that.
+There isn’t a lot of motivation for any of the big producers to do that, according to David.
 It would have to be something the government mandates.

 Lawmakers continue to question Abbott officials about policies and procedures at the plant and how the situation was allowed to develop in the first place.
 They are also investigating concerns over the fact that only four companies produce more than 90% of the formula consumed by infants in the country.